 When do you have to use a Waterpik flosser?

-Use a Waterpik flosser at least once a day with braces on teeth.
+Use a Waterpik flosser at least once a day with braces on your teeth.
 It’s better to floss your teeth and braces after dinner to get the best result.
 After flossing, brush your teeth thoroughly with fluoride toothpaste.

 Why should you use a Waterpik?